Professor of Politics and

 |Bio / C.V.|

-At present, I am the director of the Center for the Study of Culture, Race, and Ethnicity and a tenured professor in the Department of Politics (separate units).
+I am currently a professor of Politics and director of the Center for the Study of Culture, Race, and Ethnicity (separate units) at Ithaca College, New York.
 In 2008, I also held the Spinoza Chair in Philosophy at the University of Amsterdam in the Netherlands.

-My educational trajectory is also rather eclectic.
-I have a B.A. in English Literature and Philosophy (Kinnaird College, Pakistan), an M.A. in Journalism (University of the Punjab, Pakistan), and an M.A. and Ph.D. in International Studies (Graduate School of International Studies, University of Denver).
+From Pakistan, I have a B.A. in English Literature and Philosophy and an M.A. in Journalism and, from the U.S., an M.A. and Ph.D. in International Studies.

-For a full list of my work history and publications, please see my c.v.
+For a list of my work history and publications, please see my c.v.